 Personally, I can't remember a weekend going by without a giant pot of black beans being prepared in my house, a huge cauldron of shredded meat, a huge tray of fried sweet plantains (tajadas) and white rice in abundance, of course, I couldn't miss the avocado and freshly grated white cheese.

-I am part of a huge family, usually we gathered together during the weekends.
+I am part of a huge family, usually, we gathered together during the weekends.
 We were 6 siblings, plus mom and dad.
-Add to that my grandparents, cousins and aunts and uncles.
-That add more than 20 people.
-That is not counting the friends that each one brought, either to play, to study or simply to spend the afternoon.
+Add to that my grandparents, cousins, and aunts and uncles.
+That adds more than 20 people.
+That is not counting the friends that each one brought, either to play, to study, or simply to spend the afternoon.
 Yes, that's right, I come from a huge family and we start the list with my dad and my mom, we continue with the six children

-So we needed a dish that can feed a great amount of people.
+So we needed a dish that could feed a great amount of people.
 And that is why We cook “pabellón”.
 It is a generous dish.
 And it is an excellent family project.
-From picking Up the black beans to shreading the beef… there was a lot to do.
+From picking up the black beans to shredding the beef… there was a lot to do.

 About Our Anonymous Guest